 The flowers are typically a pinkish-lavender color with bright edges, giving it an ethereal quality.
 You may also notice smaller orange-red flowers appearing below the foliage.

 It is recommended to remove the flower stalk, as they can interfere with the growth of the plant and take away from the beauty of the plant.

 What Is The Best Lighting and Temperatures For Afterglow Echeveria

-After Glow prefers lots of natural bright light throughout the day for the best color.
+After Glow prefers lots of natural bright light throughout the day and full sun for the best color.
 The “best color” translates into wide leaves with a powdery pinkish-purple look and leaf edges of brighter pink!

 NOTE: Some growers recommend full sun but agree ‘Afterglow’ does fine with some shade.